SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 Audit logs show the operations that users have carried out.

-Click "Audit logs" in the "Account" menu to view the audit logs list.
-For each log entry the following information is provided:
+To view the audit log list, click "Audit logs" in the "Account" menu.
+For each log entry, the following information is provided:

 |Column|Description|
 |:---|:---|